Researched by Thomas DeMichelePublished - October 12, 2016 Last Updated - June 13, 2017

 As noted above, the simplest proof that the United States of America isn’t technically a two-party system is the fact that Presidential Candidates from many minority parties were on at least some state ballots for 2016.
 These include Democratic, Republican, Libertarian, Green who are on all or nearly all ballots, Constitution which is on more than 20 state ballots, and Independent, Socialism and Liberation, Reform, Socialist, and Socialist Workers who are on less than 20 state ballots.

-Below we explain the semantics of what it means to have “a two-party system” and cover the history of third parties in past elections.
+Below we cover the history of third parties in past elections and how they relate back to the two major parties of any era.
 First, a video on the 2016 third parties.

 Who Are The Third Party Presidential Candidates?
 Most people would be shocked to know they have more than two options, but then again about 40% of eligible voters don’t vote, and people often forget about the countless other races and ballot measures happening in any given election.
 Learn more about how voting works and don’t forget to vote in the Nov.
 8, 2016, general election in which the Presidential election takes place.